|Skip Navigation Links|

-For information about the SMF commands, refer to SMF Command-Line Administrative Utilities in Oracle Solaris Administration: Common Tasks.
+For information about the SMF commands, refer to SMF Command-Line Administrative Utilities in Managing Services and Faults in Oracle Solaris 11.1.

 For an example task that uses SMF to configure an IPv4 service manifest that runs over SCTP, refer to How to Add Services That Use the SCTP Protocol.